MissStrong/ICD2O/Notes/Unit 3/Note 08 - Sections.md

 }
 ```

-Putting `float: left;` also allows us to put something directly to the right of a section.
+Putting `float: left;` also allows us to put something directly to the right of a section if there's space for it.
 Otherwise, it would appear underneath it.

 ![](../../Images/HTML_Div_3.png)